ctrl-erik/100-days-of-code-log/README.md

 **Today's Progress**
 - Failed to mention in tweet that it is a two part project.
 - Working with GUI, OOP and user input to control the snake.

+## The Snake Game Pt.
+2
+### Day 21: June 21st, 2021 - Monday

+**Today's Progress**
+- Working on part 2 of the snake game project.
+- Learned class inheritnace, and worked on game mechanics for the snake.